Colonial and Global History (research) (MA)

 Why study Colonial and Global History (research) at Leiden University?

 You will join a research master's programme in which you will explore how worldwide political, economic, cultural and religious contacts shaped processes that led to the development of regional identities and the formation of states.
 Although the programme highlights the global connections and entanglements made by conquest, trade and migration, you will gain a unique comparative understanding of European imperialism and its impact on Asia, Africa and South America.

 Join a highly stimulating academic environment

 You will join an international cohort of students and researchers who have chosen Leiden University and the Colonial and Global History (research) programme on the basis of the department’s internationally-acclaimed research and its Cosmopolis scholarship programme.
 In a highly stimulating and international academic environment, you will participate in the latest debates in the field of colonial and global history and you will contribute yourself to the progress of that field by investigating unexplored primary sources.

-You can also choose to focus on Maritime History.
-Maritime history, a field which has enjoyed a real renaissance in the past two decades, encompasses humankind’s relationships to the seas and oceans of the world.
+Unique about this programme is its focus on maritime history, a field which has enjoyed a real renaissance in the past two decades, encompassing humankind’s relationships to the seas and oceans of the world.
 Besides economic, political and nautical themes, there is a new attention to social and cultural phenomena and the relation between maritime and global history, and between maritime history and cultural heritage institutions.
-Leiden University is the only university within the Netherlands with its own master’s specialisation in Maritime History.

 Benefit from excellent resources